 - Our Services

 Print materials placed on reserve at Dacus Library must comply with federal copyright law and university copyright policy.
 Any items not clearly within the scope of the Fair Use provisions of 17 U.S.C., Section 107 will not be added to the reserve system without permission of the copyright holder.

 Examples of material requiring permission of copyright holder:

-Dacus Library has followed the lead of many libraries by making electronic reserves available.
-This is best done by pointing to the links among the many full-text databases to which the library now subscribes.
-With over 30,000 full-text access journals, faculty should be able to point students to any reading for which Winthrop has already paid access.
-Databases like JSTOR and Academic Search Premier provide legally permissible ways to use electronic reserves.
-Dacus electronic reserves are structured to limit access to students registered in the course for which the items have been placed on reserve and to instructors and staff responsible for the course or the electronic system.
+Materials may also be placed on e-reserve; faculty may immediately point students to links within the many full-text databases to which the library now subscribes.
+Dacus' electronic reserves are structured to limit access to students registered in the course for which the items have been placed on reserve and to instructors and staff responsible for the course or the electronic system.

-For any other item the library does not own, Dacus may digitize excerpts from physical items owned by the library, provided that library staff follows the same rules that apply to print reserves.
+Dacus may digitize excerpts from physical items owned by the library, provided that library staff follows the same rules that apply to print reserves.
 This also means Dacus has to remove the item following the end of that class and requests must be re-submitted for each subsequent term.
 Detailed instructions for submitting both print and electronic course reserve requests are available on the library's Course and Textbook Reserves Information for Instructors guide.